icon-project/documentation/references/t-bears-reference.md

 Deploy the SCORE.
 You can deploy it on local T-Bears service or on ICON network.

-"tbears_cli_config.json" file contains the deployment configuration properties.
+`tbears_cli_config.json` file contains the deployment configuration properties.
 (See below 'Configuration Files' chapter).
-If you want to use other configuration files, you can specify the file location with the '-c' option.
+If you want to use other configuration files, you can specify the file location with the `-c` option.

 **Usage**